 - Download the SharePoint Search Query Tool from https://github.com/SharePoint/PnP-Tools/tree/master/Solutions/SharePoint.Search.QueryTool.

-Note The queries in the following Process section can also be run in browsers.
+Note The queries in the following "Process" section can also be run in web browsers.

 - Your Office 365 organization is Contoso.
 Your organization uses contoso.sharepoint.com for SharePoint sites and groups, and contoso-my.sharepoint.com for OneDrive storage.

-- You are an administrator for the organization, with the identity of email@example.com.
+- You are an administrator for the organization.
+Your identity is firstname.lastname@example.org.

-- Configure your tenant to grant the Everyone claim to external users following the Microsoft article KB 4089174 How to determine resources to which all external users have access.
+- Configure your tenant to grant the Everyone claim to external users by using the following Microsoft Knowledge base article: